Samsung trolls Apple after failed iPad Pro "crush" ad

 A cheeky new Samsung advertisement makes light of a recent Apple ad for its iPad Pro that was widely panned as insensitive and out of touch.

-Apple apologized for the ads shortly after it was released, acknowledging the spot "missed the mark."
+Apple apologized for the ad shortly after it was released, acknowledging the spot "missed the mark."

 Now Apple competitor Samsung, which has its own tablet, has piled on.
 In its ad, a woman enters a scene that appears to show the aftermath of the Apple ad.
 Amid splattered paint, she picks up a broken guitar and starts playing a tune while reading music off a Samsung Galaxy Tab S9 tablet.